 When we try to pick out anything by itself, we find it hitched to everything else in the Universe.
 John Muir, My First Summer in the Sierra

 AMBASSADORS OF UNITY a Healing of the Nations

 The Innermost House Foundation serves as the center of an international circle of conversation.
-We invite institutional leaders, artists and thinkers to join with us in search of the hidden sources of unity in deep place and time.
+We invite conservationists, artists, thinkers, leaders and enthusiasts to join with us in search of the hidden sources of unity in deep place and time.
 Our visitors to the woods are our ambassadors to the world, each bearing away with them their unique experience of the foundations of unity.